8 questions on flight cancellations answered by Simon Calder

 The carrier believes that a two-day strike at a French Air Traffic Control centre in Marseille will have more impact.

-There are some great deals for travel with Inghams and TUI to the alps in early July.
-Although very tempted, I experienced the carnage of Manchester airport in mid-May - and a two day delay for TUI to get us home from Kefalonia at the end.
+There are some great deals for travel with Inghams and TUI to the Alps in early July.
+Although very tempted, I experienced the carnage of Manchester airport in mid-May and a two day delay for TUI to get us home from Kefalonia at the end.
 It hasn’t encouraged me to head abroad in the near future!
 But do you sense that Manchester/Birmingham are getting on top of things?
 Am I being too pessimistic?

 Yes, I think you could be more optimistic.
 At times in May, Manchester airport was horrible in terms of long delays and overstretched ground staff leading to some very short notice cancellations of flights and entire holidays.
 Birmingham airport had its moments too, but I believe they are now on a sound footing and I would book with confidence.

-I watched the recording of the Select Committee you attended and couldn’t believe how the easyJet and BA reps got away with their less than truthful summaries of the refund experience over the past few months.
-With a minister denying facts on loss of EU workforce and Committee Membership who seem to lack basic understanding of current issues, god help us all.
+I watched the recording of the Select Committee you attended and couldn’t believe how the easyJet and BA reps got away with their less-than-truthful summaries of the refund experience over the past few months.
+With a minister denying facts on loss of EU workforce and committee membership who seem to lack basic understanding of current issues, God help us all.
 Anyway, do you think the airlines will build up their schedules for July and August or is what we have now, the best we can expect?

 Hi, as you mention I was warm-up act for the Business Select Committee on 14 June, when representatives of easyJet and British Airways had plenty to say; the link for the transcript is at the foot.
 The BA witness said: “For a refund of your flight, that should be done within seven days.
 We aim to do the EU261 compensation [for delayed or cancelled flights] within 14 days.”
 The easyJet witness said: “The customers receive the email, which ... says, “You are entitled to rebook your flight.
 Here is a link to do that.
 You are entitled to a refund.
 Here are the three clicks it takes to get your refund.
 You are entitled to a voucher if you prefer.